 A new malware that has been spreading via USB devices has been discovered by security experts.
 The worm is programmed to steal data from systems running specific software used in utilities and industrial manufacturing plants.

-The malware includes a rootkit, designed to hide the fact that a computer has been compromised, together with other software that sneaks onto injected computers using digital certificates signed two Taiwanese chip manufacturers.
+The malware includes a rootkit, designed to hide the fact that a computer has been compromised, together with other software that sneaks onto injected computers using digital certificates signed by two Taiwanese chip manufacturers.
+This rootkit is particularly insidious because it allows the malware to operate undetected, making it difficult for traditional antivirus software to identify and remove it.

-More information can be about the Stuxnet worm can be found on the Microsoft blog post.
+More information about the Stuxnet worm can be found on the Microsoft blog post.
+The blog provides a comprehensive overview of the worm, including technical details and recommendations for protecting against it.

 Via Cnet